Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Distinction between GAI and PPI

 As $n \to \infty$, it is easy to verify that

-Meanwhile, we know that the human data-only estimator is $\hat{\theta}^{\mathrm{P}} = \frac{1}{n}\sum_{i=1}^n Y_i$, with
+Meanwhile, we know that the human data-only estimator is $\hat{\theta}^{\mathrm{P}} = \frac{1}{n_P}\sum_{i=1}^n y_i$, with

-Clearly, for any $\lambda \in \mathbb{R}$, $\sigma^2(1 + \lambda^2(1+r)) \geq \sigma^2$.
 The basic PPI corresponds to the case of $\lambda = 1$, which inflates the variance from the human data-only estimator.
 PPI++ optimizes $\lambda$ by minimizing the asymptotic variance, yielding $\lambda^* = 0$ (see Example 6.1 of \cite{angelopoulos2023ppi++}.)
-As a result, PPI++ has no improvement over the human data-only estimator, as it is essentially discarding all axillary samples.}
+As a result, PPI++ has no improvement over the human data-only estimator, as it is essentially discarding all auxiliary samples.